 Hard Day of the Dead at LA State Historic Park

-Dozens of bans and DJs on four stages will be the focus of this outdoor Day of the Dead music festival at Los Angeles State Historic Park in Downtown LA.
+Dozens of bands and DJs on four stages will be the focus of this outdoor Day of the Dead music festival at Los Angeles State Historic Park in Downtown LA.

 Where: Los Angeles State Historic Park